Multramate/IC-GANT/README.md

 ## Information

 These are notes taken during my third year of the Mathematics and Computer Science (Pure Mathematics and Computational Logic) undergraduate course in Imperial College London.
-You can download them with the links below, or by navigating to the various PDFs in the repository. **Pausing updates to notes until after Easter due to examinations.**
+You can download them with the links below, or by navigating to the various PDFs in the repository.

 ## Legend